-When you play a major role in a wedding … bride, groom, bridesmaid, groomsman, parent of the bride or groom … chances are you are going to be asked or expected to give a toast or say a few words.
+When you play a major role in a wedding … bride, groom, bridesmaid, groomsman, parent of the bride or groom … chances are you are going to be asked or expected to give a toast or say a few words — the wedding speech.

 There are no hard or fast rules about giving a wedding speech.
 It can be humorous or sentimental … or both!
 Generally, they are short … no more than 5 minutes.
 But, because this is a once-in-a-lifetime very special event, there isn’t a lot of wiggle room for falling on your face.
 Here are a few tips for helping pull yours together, so when people remember the day and your words, it is with fondness not … something else.

 Unless you are whiz at speaking off the cuff, don’t leave this speech to chance.
 Prepare what you’re going to say in advance.

 Focus on the bride and groom